JDG vs Sp. z o.o. vs Estonian CIT for STR: Comparison Table 2026

 What about VAT in STR?

-Regardless of legal form, an STR host is subject to VAT 8% on accommodation services.
-Subjective exemption up to PLN 200,000 annual turnover, above this the active VAT obligation.
+Regardless of legal form, accommodation services are subject to VAT 8%.
+You use the subjective exemption up to PLN 240,000 annual turnover (the limit in force from 1 January 2026; previously PLN 200,000), above which the obligation to register as an active VAT payer arises.
 Companies more often register as active VAT payers by choice (input VAT deduction).

 Can Estonian CIT be combined with flat depreciation?